Rolling Thunder – “Transformation”

 Original Performance on February 7, 1992

-Rolling Thunder “Transformation” is the fourth part of the larger work that includes “Messenger Eagle,” “Spirit Figures,” “Still Rush,” and “Transformation.”
-The total performance can be viewed on Dance for the Earth.
-Rolling Thunder “Transformation” was presented at Thomas Jefferson Community Theater in Arlington, Virginia, February 7 & 8, 1992.
+Originally, Rolling Thunder “Transformation” was the fourth part of a larger work that includes “Messenger Eagle,” “Spirit Figures,” “Still Rush,” and “Transformation.”
+The total performance can be viewed on Dance for the Earth: Rolling Thunder “Transformation” as presented at Thomas Jefferson Community Theater in Arlington, Virginia, February 7 & 8, 1992 (see https:// above)

-Rolling Thunder was created to be part of performances by MWDCCo for the United Nation’s Earth Summit (Eco ’92) in Rio de Janeiro, Brazil.
-Rolling Thunder was staged in Brazil for Eco ’92 with four American dancers (original cast) and five Brazilian dancers who performed on stage in a park designated for events related to Eco ’92 and sponsored by the City of Rio de Janeiro.
+was created to be part of performances by MWDCCo for the United Nation’s Earth Summit (Eco ’92) in Rio de Janeiro, Brazil.
+Rolling Thunder was staged in Brazil for Eco ’92 with four American dancers (original cast) and five Brazilian dancers who performed on a large outdoor “beach” stage, June 6, 1992, designated for events related to Eco ’92, probably sponsored by the City of Rio de Janeiro.
+In Brazil we purchased and had cut to specifications, the metal tubes manipulated and worn in Rolling Thunder.
+Dancers carried the tubes, wore them as a head dress, played and pounded the metal as a drum and rolled them to create a thunderous sound as part of the choreography.

-MWDCCo cooperated with 100 international Artists for Ecology and 60 Brazilian artists for ecology in Brasilia and Rio de Janeiro over a five-week period teaching workshops, creating site events, and performing.
+Brazil 1992: MWDCCo cooperated with 100 international Artists for Ecology and 60 Brazilian artists for ecology in Brasilia and Rio de Janeiro over a four-week period teaching workshops, creating site events, including events on Sugarloaf Mountain, performing, and participating in a large-scale ECO ’92 “protest” beach parade.

 Group semi-circle, pipes on head, Dana center Sm Braz RollingGroup face left, 2nd position uga buga